ghxiao/city-bench/README.md

 * Postgres/PostGIS relations: `connection_id  sql_statement`

-   The `connection_id` is as above, 'sql_statement` defines the SQL "Insert" statement as a template, which is writes the n-tuples from the source into the database.
+   The `connection_id` is as in the sources, 'sql_statement` defines the SQL "Insert" statement as a template, which is writes the n-tuples from the source into the database.
 E.g.,

 * Text files: `file_id output_text`

-   The `file_id` is also as above, 'output_text` is a textual template, which is written to the file.
+   The `file_id` is as in the sources, 'output_text` is a textual template, which is written to the file.
 It can contain as single or multiple lines.
 Usually, it will represent triples, which are used for the reasoner.
 For instance,

 <pre>
     target f3  :{1} rdf:type tuwt:Playground, owl:NamedIndividual;